kyisinle/Pen-Ur-Blog/README.md

 # Pen-Ur-Blog

-Your directory to the blog file should be "C:\xampp\htdocs\blog". <BR>
+- Your directory to the project file should be "C:\xampp\htdocs\blog". <BR>
-You have to create an account first before accessing the registered user privileges.
+- You have to create a pen-ur-blog account first before accessing the registered user privileges.
 (You can't just type the URL) <BR>
-If you want an access as an admin, change your "is_admin" role from users table in blog.sql to "1". <BR> <BR>
+- If you want an access as an admin, change your "is_admin" role from users table in blog.sql to "1". <BR> <BR>

 ## How to connect database
 1. Make a user account in phpmyadmin.
 Make sure you grant all privileges.
 (Mark everything under "Database for user account" and "Global privileges")